perfana/perfana-docs/docs/navigating/navigating.md

 ### Running tests
 {: .no_toc }

 The `Running tests` section shows any currenty running tests matching the filters in the `Test run selector`.
+A running test can be stopped by clicking the `abort` icon next to the progress bar

 Click the `Test run ID` to open the running test view.
 This view has two tabs:
 * **Service Level Indicators**: shows the configured Service Level Indicators for this test.
 See [Service Level Indicators configuration](/docs/testconfiguration/testconfiguration.html#service-level-indicators)
 * **Dashboards**: shows the configured dashboards for this test.
 See [Grafana dashboards configuration](/docs/testconfiguration/testconfiguration.html#grafana-dashboards)

-Configure the `Service Level Indicators` and `Grafana Dashboards` via the items under the `Settings` section in the sidebar.
+* **Configuration**: shows the configuration items for this running test and comaprisons with previous tests.
+See [Configuration](https://docs.perfana.io/docs/analysing/analysing.html#configuration)
+* **Jaeger**: shows the Jaeger UI for this running test.
+See [Jaeger](https://docs.perfana.io/docs/analysing/analysing.html#jaeger)
+* **Pyroscope**: shows the Pyroscope UI for this running test.
+See [Pyroscope](https://docs.perfana.io/docs/analysing/analysing.html#pyroscope)
+* **Links**: shows the configuration items for this test.
+See [Links](https://docs.perfana.io/docs/analysing/analysing.html#links)
+* **Dynatrace (Enterprise feature)**: shows the Dynatrace view for this running test.
+See [Dynatrace](https://docs.perfana.io/docs/analysing/analysing.html#dynatrace-enterprise-feature)

 ### Recent runs